Have you ever wanted to keep a rainbow-colored Chameleon?

 What is known is they are diurnal and enjoy climbing.

-Little is known about their forms of communication, though sometimes a change in their color will signal sickness or attraction.
+Little is known about their forms of communication, except the classic change of color.

 Do Panther Chameleons Like To Be Held?

 No, despite them being docile, handling stresses them greatly.
 Frequent handling will increase its stress level and cause health problems.

 You should only handle a Panther Chameleon if you absolutely must (e.g. moving enclosures).

 If you have to handle them, let them grip you as you hold out a flat and stable hand instead of wrapping any of your fingers or arms around them.
 If their toes feel sharp, then wear gloves.

 Wash your hands before and after handling to reduce the risk of catching a disease.

 Panther Chameleons should only be purchased captive-bred from a reputable breeder.
 It has been illegal to export this species since the 1970s.

 Wild-caught lizards are prone to diseases and stress when in captivity.
 Chameleons especially have a very difficult time adapting to life in captivity.